A storyteller has to carry all the characters inside her self. She uses words, expression and imagination to make them real and come alive in a story.

 What story characters say and then do, carries the plot along to a resolution.
 Not only that, but all the different ways they might speak make an impact on the meaning made.

-Some stories have only two main characters.
-La Fontaine’s fable “The Fox and the Crow.”
+Some stories have only two main characters like La Fontaine’s fable “The Fox and the Crow.”
 The fox outwits the gullible crow through flattery.
 Fox will say anything to get that cheese.
 The crow feels stupid.

 In some versions the fox is male and the crow is female.
 Here’s a version featuring Master Reynard and Mistress Crow http://www.eastoftheweb.com/short-stories/UBooks/FoxCrow.shtml

 Might crows be either gender, or maybe both?
 Flattery is a common human foible to help a person get what they want